ecsyjs/ecsy/docs/manual/Getting-started.md

 # Getting started

 ## ECS principles
-First of all, let's define the common terminology used in ECS:
+First of all, let's briefly define the common terminology used in ECS:
-- `entity`: An entity is an object that has an unique ID which purpose is to group components together.
+- `entity`: An entity is an object that has an unique ID which only purpose is to group components together.
 - `component`: Is an object that just store data.
 - `system`: Systems are stateless classes, than can define `queries` Stateless processors of list of entities that match specific condition.